This professional is available for new clients.

 The first session

-As the contract will have already been sent out to you this will give you an opportunity to read over it and we can address any questions that you may have at this first meeting.
+As the contract will have already been sent out to you, you will have had an opportunity to read over it prior to our first meeting.
+We can address any questions that you may have at this first meeting.
 The contract can be adjusted if necessary at this first meeting and at any time throughout our work together.

 This 1st session will be the start of your journey and you can start to explore what you would like to get from counselling, at your own pace.

-Counselling generally takes place on the same day at the same time each week or fortnightly if required.
-I know not everyone is able to make the same time and day every week/fortnight so this can be flexible for people unable to attend at the same time.
+Counselling generally takes place on the same day at the same time each week or fortnightly if preferred.
+I know not everyone is able to make the same time and day every week/fortnight so this can be flexible and I will be led by you.
+It is you who decided how frequently you would like to meet.

 Counselling can be either face to face or accessed remotely.